Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ### User Stories

 ### 1. User Story: Browse Nail Service
-As a customer,
+**As a customer,**
-I want to browse the various nail services offered by the salon, So that I can choose the one that best fits my needs.
+I want to browse the various nail services offered by the salon,
+**So that I can** choose the one that best fits my needs.
 Acceptance Criteria:
 Users can view detailed descriptions of services (manicures, pedicures, gel nails, nail art, etc.).
 Each service includes pricing, duration, and any special offers.

 ### 2. User Story: Contact & how to find us
-As a customer,
+**As a customer,**
-I want to find contact details, address and parking information about the salon, So that I can find the salon and contact the salon if I need to.
+I want to find contact details, address and parking information about the salon,
+**So that I can** find the salon and contact the salon if I need to.
 Acceptance Criteria:
 Users can view a contact number & email address of the salon.
 Users can be directed to a map to find the salon.
 Users can see information about parking.

 ### 3. User Story: Make an enquiry or book a Nail Appointment
-As a customer,
+**As a customer,**
 I want to make an inquiry about a service or contact the salon about booking a nail appointment.
-So that I can receive a call back or an email regarding my enquiry.
+**So that I can** receive a call back or an email regarding my enquiry.
 Acceptance Criteria:
 Users can enter their name, email address and contact number along with a preferred method of contact.
 Users must have a free text message where they can leave a message or details of their enquiry for the salon.
 All fields must be required.
 From should have a submit button and be responsive so that it can be viewed on devices with various screen sizes.

 ### 4. User Story: Gallery
-As a customer,
+**As a customer,**
 I want to see gallery of work,
-So that I can decide if I like the work and if the salon style suits my needs.
+**So that I can** decide if I like the work and if the salon style suits my needs.
 Acceptance Criteria:
 A responsive gallery of images that can be viewed on devices with various screen sizes.

 ### 4. User Story: Success message!
-As a potential customer,
+**As a potential customer,**
-I want To receive a confirmation that my form has been submitted, So that I know that my inquiry has been successful.
+I want to receive a confirmation that my form has been submitted,
+**So that I know** that my inquiry has been successful.
 Acceptance Criteria:
 The website displays a success message with user information once the enquiry form has been submitted.

 ### 5. User Story: View Salon Reviews
-As a potential customer,
+**As a potential customer,**
-I want to read reviews from other clients about their salon experience, So that I can make an informed decision before booking my appointment.
+I want to read reviews from other clients about their salon experience,
+**So that I can** make an informed decision before booking my appointment.
 Acceptance Criteria:
 The website displays customer reviews and ratings for the salon.
 Reviews include feedback on service quality, staff, ambiance, etc.
 Users can filter reviews by service type or rating.

 ### 6. User Story: Sign Up for Loyalty Program
-As a regular customer,
+**As a regular customer,**
 I want to sign up for a loyalty program,
-So that I can earn rewards and discounts for future appointments.
+**So that I can** earn rewards and discounts for future appointments.
 Acceptance Criteria:
 Users can sign up for the loyalty program.
 The program tracks points or rewards based on visits or money spent.
 Users can redeem loyalty rewards directly through the website when booking future services.

 ### Wireframes
 Wireframes created using balsamic: